bup/bup/Documentation/bup-midx.md

 `bup midx` creates a multi-index (.midx) file from one or more git pack index (.idx) files.

-You should run this command
+Note: you should no longer need to run this command by hand.
-occasionally to ensure your backups run quickly and without requiring too much RAM.
+It gets run automatically by `bup-save`(1) and similar commands.

 # OPTIONS

--o, --output
+-o, --output=*filename.midx*
 :   use the given output filename for the .midx file.
     Default is auto-generated.